 One of the most widely used pesticides today is Glyphosate.
 Farmers use it on food crops on desiccation, for example, products like wheat.
 Also, this is used in the cultivation of 80% of the GMO crops.

 Apart from agriculture, glyphosate is also used in gardens, parks, roads, railways, tracks, and cemeteries.

-Glyphosate can be absorbed through foliage on the roots of the plants and it is transported to its growing points.
-It restrains the synthesis of the amino acids which are the tyrosine, phenylalanine, and tryptophan and prevents its growth.
+Glyphosate can be absorbed through the foliage on the roots of the plants, and it is transported to its growing points.
+It restrains the synthesis of the amino acids tyrosine, phenylalanine, and tryptophan and prevents its growth.

-As such, it is effective only on actively growing plants and it can affect the farmer's produce.
+It is effective only on actively growing plants, and it can affect the farmer's produce.

-Through the years, the Monsanto company has developed a genetically engineered crop that can tolerate the glyphosate.
+Through the years, the Monsanto company has developed a genetically engineered crop that can tolerate glyphosate.

 Although the glyphosate formulation has been approved by several authorities, its effects have been the number one concern as its usages have been globally increasing.

 As of 2010, around 750 glyphosate products are being sold in the market today.
 Half of the products are being introduced for conventional crops, and the Asia Pacific was the largest and fastest market in the whole part of the world.
 China is the largest manufacturer of glyphosate, and 30% of the global exports are from their land.